Sanchochx/coffee_bros/CROSS_PLATFORM_TESTING.md

-# Cross-Platform Testing Guide - Sancho Bros
+# Cross-Platform Testing Guide - Coffee Bros

 ## Overview

-Sancho Bros has been designed and tested to work across Windows, macOS, and Linux platforms.
+Coffee Bros has been designed and tested to work across Windows, macOS, and Linux platforms.
 This document outlines the cross-platform compatibility measures implemented and provides testing guidance.

 ## Platform Compatibility